pingcap/docs-tidb-operator/en/canary-deployment-tidb-operator.md

     2. Refer to [Deploy TiDB in General Kubernetes](deploy-on-general-kubernetes.md) to deploy the TiDB cluster.
 Confirm that each component in the cluster is started normally.

-5. View the logs of the two TiDB Operator, and confirm that each TiDB Operator manages the TiDB cluster that matches the corresponding selectors.
+5. View the logs of the two sets of TiDB Operator, and confirm that each TiDB Operator manages the TiDB cluster that matches the corresponding selectors.

     For example: